 Take This Gorgeous Fall Foliage Road Trip To See Kentucky Like Never Before

-Road trips through Kentucky are always going to be scenic, especially in the autumn when the colors are changing.
+A fall foliage road trip in Kentucky is always going to be scenic when the colors are changing.
 It can be hard to pick a route since there is so much to see in the Bluegrass State, but try this 521-mile road trip across Kentucky.
 It should take roughly 12 hours and 40 minutes without stopping, but you’re definitely going to want to pull over and take in your surroundings for a few hours, or even days!
 Take your time with this one to soak it all in as you visit the best fall foliage in Kentucky.
-Check out the map below, or click here to adjust it.
+Check out the map below, or adjust your map here.

+Isn’t the Bluegrass State absolutely breathtaking in the fall?
 The great thing about this trip is that you could modify this route however you like, and you’re still going to see some of the best fall foliage in Kentucky!
 This road trip allows you to see the autumn season in the wide variety of landscapes Kentucky has to offer: bustling cities, horse country, mountains, forests, and lakes.
 If you have taken a fall foliage road trip in Kentucky, what other stops would you add to this road trip?
-Isn’t the Bluegrass State absolutely breathtaking in the fall?

 What is the best time to see peak fall foliage in Kentucky?

 The best time to see peak fall foliage in Kentucky depends on what part of the state you are in.
 There is truly nothing like the brilliant fall colors in Kentucky, especially when they are at their peak.
 Our state may not be massive, but there are many landscapes throughout, so the colors change at slightly different times in different parts of Kentucky.
 It starts in Northern Kentucky and heads south/east, but peak fall foliage for most of the state typically happens in late October.
-Of course the weather can have a lot to do with this, so keep an eye on maps and predictions so you have a better idea as Mother Nature plays her role.
+Of course, the weather can have a lot to do with this, so keep an eye on maps and predictions so you have a better idea as Mother Nature plays her role.

 Where are the best places in Kentucky to see fall foliage?